 A joint Nordic seminar about the everyman´s right

-Joining the seminar will be a panel consisting of Lise Bjørne Linnert, artist, Elin Kiraly, philosopher and Eeva Furman, Director of the Environment Policy Centre at the Finnish Environment Institute.
-For a more in-depth presentation of the panelists, please follow the event on Facebook.
+Latest update!
+Joining the seminar will be Lise Bjørne Linnert, artist, Elin Kiraly, philosopher and Eeva Furman, marine biologist.
+All holding individual and engaging talks in various formats.
+For a more in-depth presentation of the speakers, please follow the event on Facebook.

 How can we keep the tradition of the everyman´s right alive for the future generation?
 How does this tradition connect social entities – individuals as well as collectives?
 In what ways does it inspire cultural life and art?
 And what can be learned from and about the everyman`s right in global platforms?